Christopher Ehrsam, 45, Selinsgrove

 Christopher attended Selinsgrove High School.
 He was self-employed at Bears Picnic Events and enjoyed volunteering for Martha’s Table at All Saints Episcopal Church.

 His greatest enjoyment was spending precious time with his son.
 They loved fishing, cycling, camping, riding the golf cart, playing Minecraft, and watching TV together.
 Christopher loved to share his passions of music, art, and cooking with everyone.
 He created drawings, paintings, logos, posters, and taught his mother and son his art program.
 Chris loved spending time with nature and sitting around a campfire.
-He found tremendous pleasure in working with his father, mother and brother.
+He found tremendous pleasure in working with his family and especially looked up to his brother.

 Christopher was preceded in death by his maternal grandfather, George Praul; and paternal grandparents, William and Emma Ehrsam, and his dog, Moonshadow.